 Compared to other cities, Colorado Springs overall cost of living is slightly higher than the average.
 The cost of living in Colorado Springs is 108.1, whereas the US national average is 100.
 This is likely due in part to the higher median home costs in Colorado Springs.
 Here is a comparison of the cost of living in nearby cities.

-Colorado Springs, CO, residents can explore these state and local resources for information about eligibility for certain types of benefits and how they might apply to gaining access to assisted living facilities.
+Colorado Springs, CO residents can explore these state and local resources for information about eligibility for certain types of benefits and how they might apply to memory care.

 We hope that this information helps you in your search for memory care in Colorado Springs.
 You can browse memory care facilities by amenities, price, and other features in order to find the ones that best suit your loved one’s needs.
 Once you have a short list of options, one of our local advisors can help you schedule tours, accompany you on them, and help you navigate the move-in process.